 The Sun is STRONG, and burning is very easy, however, we found heat exhaustion drove us out of the sun before it was a huge issue, but always take care in the sun, cancer is never any fun.

 Winters are unexpectedly cool in the Mojave.
 Especially at night.
 There is even the chance of a frost come morning on the coldest of nights.
 Clear skies during the day will still allow temps to get up to quite reasonable temps.
 But it’s not going to be sunbathing weather.

 Like summer though, the Vegas hotels ensure anywhere inside is at a perfect temp so any indoor activities are unaffected.
-Rain is more frequent but again it’s a rare occurrence … Else it wouldn’t be a desert right!
+Rain is more frequent but again it’s a rare occurrence … Else it wouldn’t be a dessert right!
 Expect fewer storms and lighter, drizzlier days.
 Only expect rain on a handful of days though.

 We would always suggest packing far more substantial clothes in the winter months than you might expect.
 Layering is the order of the day.
 The temperature range during the day can be quite severe and vary significantly from indoors too.
 So you want to be able to add and remove layers as required.